fedeandri/bugfu-console-debugger/readme.txt

 == Changelog ==

-= 1.2.5 =
+= 1.3 =
-* Add Settings link on Plugins page
+* Adds the ability to log from the WordPress login page
+* Fixes a minor CSS issue

 = 1.2.4 =
-* Add compatibility with old PHP versions (tested from 5.3)
+* Adds compatibility with old PHP versions (tested from 5.3)

 = 1.2.3 =
-* Update and simplify the AJAX calls debugging feature
+* Updates and simplifies the AJAX calls debugging feature

 = 1.2.2 =
-* Prevent PHP notice when not logging from a class
+* Prevents PHP notice when not logging from a class

 = 1.2.1 =
 * Update the AJAX calls debugging feature to avoid CPU overload

 = 1.2 =
-* Add the ability to debug AJAX calls
+* Adds the ability to debug AJAX calls

 = 1.1 =
-* Fixed a bug that made it look like BugFu constantly needed to be updated (thanks to Jonathan Bossenger)
+* Fixes a bug that made it look like BugFu constantly needed to be updated (thanks to Jonathan Bossenger)
-* Added a second optional argument to the log method, in order to allow you to turn off the backtrace info which is on by default
+* Adds a second optional argument to the log method, in order to allow you to turn off the backtrace info which is on by default

 = 1.0 =
 * First version, log your debug messages from PHP directly to your browser JavaScript console